Qqwy/elixir-revisionair_ecto/README.md

       # If you want to use UUIDs instead, alter the following line to
       # add :item_id, :uuid, null: false
       add :item_id, :integer, null: false
+      # If you want to use JSON serialization instead, alter the following line to
+      # add :encoded_item, :json, null: false
       add :encoded_item, :binary, null: false
       add :metadata, :map, null: false
       add :revision, :integer, null: false